scooberty/scooberty/README.md

 ## About me

 * I'm Liying (She/Her)
-* Masters student in Statistics at NUS
+* Masters student in Statistics at the National University of Singapore
 * Into machine learning and scalable data systems
 * Previously from the National Space Agency of Singapore (NSAS) & Economic Development Board (EDB) 🚀
 * I like gaming, reading, and cooking